samlawski/codecookies/flask-tutorial/v1/15-server-and-deployment.md

 ```sh
 gunicorn run:app
 ```

+>💡 **Important note for Windows users**
+>
+>_Gunicorn_ is designed to run on _Unix_ systems.
+This refers to distributions of _Linux_ and _macOS_.
+It does not run on _Windows_.
+>That's not much of a problem right now, though, because the purpose of using _Gunicorn_ is to run it on the web server.
+On your personal computer you can continue to use the default Flask server with `python run.py`.
+>
+>Alternatively to _Gunicorn_ you could also use another web server that does run on Windows such as [uWSGI](https://flask.palletsprojects.com/en/2.2.x/deploying/uwsgi/) or [Waitress](https://flask.palletsprojects.com/en/2.2.x/deploying/waitress/).
+Either of those are fine.
+The reason we use [Gunicorn](https://flask.palletsprojects.com/en/2.2.x/deploying/gunicorn/) in the tutorial is because of its popularity.

 The `run` is the name of your **run.py** file. `app` is the `app` variable within that file.
 This tells the _Gunicorn_ server where to find your application.